Evinature Blog

 Natural Supplements for IBS

 Functional medicine offers interventions for IBS that involve diet and specific lifestyle changes, as well as herbal remedies and supplements that naturally improve the health and diversity of gut bacteria, target low-grade inflammation, and fortify the gut barrier.
-Additionally, vitamins like D, E, and B2 contribute to overall gut health, while supplements like chamomile and ashwagandha address the gut-mind connection, reducing anxiety and stress.
+Additionally, vitamins like D, E, and B2 contribute to overall gut health, while supplements for IBS like chamomile and ashwagandha address the gut-mind connection, reducing anxiety and stress.

 Individual responses vary, so consulting a healthcare professional before adjusting your supplement regimen ensures personalized and effective support for managing IBS symptoms.